-- All staff users will be provided with a username and password by the Digital Competence Coordinator (Mr D Cousins), and this will be managed through the user management portal on the Hwb Learning Platform. - For best practice, the password should be a minimum of 8 characters long and must include a combination of uppercase characters, lowercase characters and numbers.
-This is the agreed minimum security requirement for staff access to HWB.
-It is advised that this password is unique and should be replicated across other online platforms or personal accounts. - Passwords must not include proper names or any other personal information about the user that might be known to others. - Passwords shall not be displayed openly on screen. - Passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised and should be different for systems used inside and outside of school.
-Teacher Centre will automatically request a password change every 90 days.
+- All staff users will be provided with a username and password by the Digital Competence Coordinator (Mr D Cousins) who will keep an up to date record of users and their usernames. - For best practice, the password should be a minimum of 8 characters long and must include a combination of uppercase characters, lowercase characters and numbers.
+This is the agreed minimum security requirement for Hwb and Teacher Centre access for staff, and should be repriclated across other educational online platforms. - Passwords must not include proper names or any other personal information about the user that might be known to others. - · Passwords shall not be displayed on screen, and shall be securely hashed - Passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised and should be different for systems used inside and outside of school.
+Teacher Centre and Zimbra will automatically request a password change every 90 days.

-• Passwords should not be re-used for 6 months and be different from previous passwords created by the same user.
-The last four passwords cannot be re-used within Teacher Centre.
+Passwords should not be re-used for 6 months and be different from previous passwords created by the same user.
+The last four passwords cannot be re-used within Teacher Centre and Zimbra.

-Pupil passwords:
+Student / pupil passwords:

-- Pupils will be taught the importance of password security. - The complexity (i.e. minimum standards) will be set with regards to the cognitive ability of the children for online resources that sit outside Hwb.
-The Welsh Government policy for the minimum requirement for a learners' Hwb password is a national policy and not set by the school.
+- Students / pupils will be taught the importance of password security - The complexity (ie minimum standards) will be set with regards to the cognitive ability of the children.